katie-hughes/sudoku/README.md

   run: `SudokuSolver.py -n 0 0 3 4 3 4 1 2 0 1 4 0 0 3 0 0 ` .

+  If you do not include this argument, there will be prompts to fill out the board later.

-  There is an optional verbose argument `-v` that will print out more information about the steps taken while solving the sudoku.
+  *`-v`: will print out more information about the steps taken while solving the sudoku.

-  I also implemented an interactive board using pygame.
-To view the interactive board, run the command with the `-i` flag.
+  *`-i`: Will show the board and solving visually in an pop out window using pygame.
 Numbers can be entered interactively while using this mode if you choose not to run with the `-n` command.